rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    <a href="#BatteryMetrics">measurements</a> to a
    <strong>cloud server</strong> in one of several locations around the world.

-0. We send you a <a href="#SentryBox">Sentry box</a> because unlike a laptop or mobile phone, you leave it plugged in a power outlet and it never goes to sleep.
+0. We send you a <a href="#SentryBox">Sentry box</a>
+   because unlike a laptop or mobile phone, you leave it constantly plugged in a power outlet and it never goes to sleep.

+   BTW, we recommend that you use an Uninterruptable Power Supply ***

 0. The first time you plug it in, you give it your network password and